Skip to main content

 Compute Config

-A Compute Config defines default settings for how PaletteAI deploys Kubernetes clusters.
-It captures infrastructure details, such as networking, SSH keys, and node configurations, so that data scientists and ML engineers can deploy workloads without specifying these settings each time.
+A Compute Config defines the default settings PaletteAI uses to deploy Kubernetes clusters.
+Platform administrators capture infrastructure details such as networking, Secure Shell (SSH) keys, and node configuration in a Compute Config.
+Data scientists and ML engineers then deploy against those defaults without repeating boilerplate.

 tip

-Compute Config replaces the manual configuration steps you would normally perform in Palette's cluster deployment workflow.
-For Edge clusters, it covers most settings entered on the Cluster Config and Nodes Config screens.
+Compute Config stores the cluster settings you would otherwise enter manually in Palette's cluster deployment workflow.
+For Edge clusters, it covers most settings from the Cluster Config and Nodes Config pages.

 apiVersion: spectrocloud.com/v1alpha1